FAQs

 What is the NAC?

 The NAC, or National Astronomy Competition, is a 2.5 hour written exam that covers a wide variety of material related to astronomy and astrophysics.
 To qualify for the NAC, you must score above a cutoff value on the First Round Exam.
-As of 2018, the top five eligible scorers on the NAC will be invited to represent the USA at the next IOAA.
+As of 2025, the top fifteen eligible scorers on the NAC will be invited to an online training program and Third Round Exam.
+Final selection of the five-member U.S. IOAA team will be based on a weighted combination of NAC and Third Round Exam performance.

 What were the scores of students qualified to IOAA?